 Affinity districts offer an alternative to the purely transactional approach of selecting a place to live or work and herald a return to values-based planning and urban design.

 How LinkedIn’s Omaha Headquarters Fosters Community and Equity

-Designing a thoughtful brand experience that brings the right stories to life is a powerful tool in building engagement and alignment between employee and employer purpose, and this is exemplified in LinkedIn’s new Omaha headquarters.
+Designing a thoughtful brand experience is a powerful tool in building engagement and alignment between employee and purpose, and this is exemplified at LinkedIn’s new Omaha headquarters.

 August 01, 2022 |

 Is Mass Timber the American South’s Best Kept Secret?
 Not for Long.

 The southeast United States is emerging as a serious contender in the mass timber market, where several large-scale campus projects are poised to redefine sustainable architecture.

 July 29, 2022 |